puid/Elixir/README.md

 Given the issue raised in [Why Puid?](#WhyPuid), developers often punt and simply adopt a strategy of using **uuid**s instead.
 The leading reason for using **uuid**s seems to be "I want unique IDs" (with an implicit "and I don't want to think about it any further").
 But **uuid**s (the version 4 string representation defined in [Section 4.4 of RFC 4122](https://tools.ietf.org/html/rfc4122#section-4.4)) are neither universal nor unique.

 Far too often the rational of using **uuid**s is that the probability of a repeat is low.
-(This is actually an underspecified statement; calculating the probability requires specifying the total number of **uuid**s generated).
-But if that rationale holds, why not concatenate two **uuid**s and even be "safer".
+(This is actually an underspecified statement; calculating the probability requires specifying the total number of **uuid**s generated within a certain context).
+But if that rationale holds, why not concatenate two **uuid**s and even be "better".
 And we sink into [7 Minute Abs](https://www.youtube.com/watch?v=JB2di69FmhE) logic.

-Better to explicitly declare your intentions.
-Suppose you're generating 1 million IDs (for whatever reason).
+Better would be to explicitly declare your intentions.
+Suppose you need 1 million IDs (for whatever reason).
 If you use **uuid**s, what is the risk of repeat?
-Be quick now.
+Be quick now. ...
 OK, don't be quick.
 The risk is about 1 in 10^25.
 That's 1 in 10 septillion, or perhaps we should call it 1 in a 7 Minute Ab.
+Sure, that risk is really low.
+But is it appropriate and necessary?

 Suppose instead you accept a risk of repeat as being about the same as that of you being hit by a meteorite as you are writing code.
 We'll [estimate](https://www.theguardian.com/commentisfree/2011/oct/13/meteorite-space-earth) that event as 1 in 2.0e13.
 Using `Puid`, we can generate 1 million of these IDs at that risk using: